 * * *

-The article was originally published in June 2019 and was updated in May 2020 to make it more relevant and comprehensive.
+This article about mobile app development costs was originally published in June 2019 and was updated in February 2021 to make it more relevant and comprehensive.